-The basic point here should not be surprising.
-It has long been clear that Nixon, as Kissinger put it in his memoirs, was "far from a zealot on arms control."
-To be sure, the president recognized that, because of what he called "the pathetic idealism on arms control in this country," one had to pay lip service to the idea.
-An arms control agreement might be of value for both foreign policy and domestic political reasons, but he doubted that it would be substantively important.
-The president certainly did not accept the stability theory.
-In June 1969, for example, he was presented with contending views about how the U.S. strategic posture should be designed.
-One was to place "emphasis on crisis stability," and another was to place "additional emphasis on disarming attacks."
-The latter view, he noted in the margin, reflected his own thinking.
-When the chairman of the Joint Chiefs of Staff (JCS) said that he would like to have a "first strike capability" if it were technically and financially possible-that he would "advocate it, destabilizing or not," and
+The basic point here should not be too surprising, since it has been clear for years that Nixon, as Kissinger put it in his memoirs, was "far from a zealot on arms control."
+To be sure, the president recognized that because of what he called "the pathetic idealism on arms control in this country" one had to pay lip service to the idea.
+An arms control agreement might be of value for both foreign policy and domestic political reasons, but he doubted whether it would be all that important in substantive terms.
+Uhe president certainly did not accept the stability theory.
+In June 1969, for example, he was presented with three views about how America's strategic posture should be designed; one was to place "emphasis on crisis stability" and another was to place "additional emphasis on disarming attacks."
+It was that latter view, he noted in the margin, that reflected his own thinking.
+When the chairman of the Joint Chiefs of Staff [JCS] said that he would like to have a "first strike capability" if it were technically and financially possible-that he would "advocate it, destabilizing or not," and that the stability problem wouldn't bother him-Nixon remarked that it wouldn't bother him either.
+And he agreed with the JCS view, not shared by other elements in the government, that America's forces should have the ability "to insure relatively favorable outcomes if deterrence fails"; "first strike, counterforce," he pointed out, "can be an asset."
+By that he meant an asset in political dealings with other countries.
+"We must recognize that this game is all about diplomacy," he said; "the main purpose of our forces is diplomatic wallop."
+But he knew that he was by no means a free agent in this area; policy had to be shaped with an eye to

-^{38.} Henry Kissinger, Years of Renewal (New York: Simon & Schuster, 1999), p.
-121. See also Francis J. Gavin, "Nuclear Nixon," in Francis J. Gavin, Nuclear Statecraft: History and Strategy in America's Atomic Age (Ithaca, NY: Cornell University Press, 2012), pp. 104-119.
+38 Henry Kissinger, Years of Renewal (New York: Simon and Schuster, 1999), p.
+121. See also Francis Gavin, "Nuclear Nixon," in his book Nuclear Statecraft: History and Strategy in America's Atomic Age (Ithaca, NY: Cornell University Press, 2012).

-^{39.} National Security Council (NSC) meeting, 11 February 1971, in FRUS, 1969-1976, Vol. XXXIV, p.
-708. See also NSC meeting, 25 June 1969, and Nixon-Kissinger-Haldeman meeting, 17 April 1971, in FRUS, 1969-1976, Vol. XXXII, pp. 84, 445, respectively.
+39 NSC meeting, 11 February 1971, FRUS 1969-76, Vol. XXXIV, p.
+708 (link).
+See also NSC meeting, 25 June 1969, and Nixon-Kissinger-Haldeman meeting, 17 April 1971, ibid., Vol. XXXII, p.
+445 (link).

-^{40.} Nixon-Kissinger meetings (tape transcripts), 16 March, 17 April, and 23 April 1971, in FRUS, 1969-1976, Vol. XXXII, pp. 429, 445, 455, respectively.
+40 Nixon-Kissinger meetings (tape transcript), 16 March, 17 April, and 23 April 1971, ibid., Vol. XXXII, pp. 429, 445, 455 (link).

-^{41.} NSC paper, "U.S. Strategic Posture: Basic Issues," 5 June 1969, in FRUS, 1969-1976, Vol. XXXIV, p.
-124.
+41 NSC paper, "U.S. Strategic Posture: Basic Issues," 5 June 1969, ibid., Vol. XXXIV, p.
+124 (link).